BHoM/documentation/docs/Guides and Tutorials/Visual Programming with BHoM/Diffing and Hashing/Hash-–-an-object's-identity.md

 >
 > If you want a specific object to be Hashed in a particular way, you can implement a specific `HashString()` method for that object in your Toolkit.
 >
 > Here is an example [for Revit's `RevitParameter` object](https://github.com/BHoM/Revit_Toolkit/blob/main/Revit_Engine/Query/HashString.cs).
-The `HashString()` method will get invoked [hen computing the Hash().
+The `HashString()` method will get invoked when computing the Hash().
 >
-> More info in the [Diffing and Hash: guide for developers](/documentation/Diffing-and-Hashing:-guide-for-developers#customising-the-hash-hashstring-extension-method) wiki page.
+> More info in the [Diffing and Hash: guide for developers](../../Coding with BHoM/Diffing and Hashing/Diffing-and-Hashing-–-guide-for-developers.md) wiki page.